mariemsdiaz/belly-button-challenge/readme.md

 This assigment was completed with the help of tutors, chatGPT, and referencing past class activities.
 I also, used chatGPT to edit my HTML and customize color and headers.

-For a complete review of this dashboad please visit GitHub Pages ![Here] https://mariemsdiaz.github.io/belly-button-challenge/
+For a complete review of this dashboad please visit GitHub Pages [here] https://mariemsdiaz.github.io/belly-button-challenge/